Candeleros Formation

 The Candeleros Formation is a geologic formation that crops out in the Río Negro, Neuquén, and Mendoza provinces of northern Patagonia, Argentina.
 It is the oldest formation in the Neuquén Group and belongs to the Rio Limay Subgroup.
 Formerly that subgroup was treated as a formation, and the Candeleros Formation was known as the Candeleros Member.

 Description

 The type locality of the Candeleros Formation is Candeleros Hill in Neuquén Province, after which the formation was named by Wichmann in 1929.
 This formation unconformably overlies the Lohan Cura Formation, and it is fused with the Huincul Formation, also a unit of the Neuquén Group.
 The sediments of the latter are of lighter greenish and yellow colors and the fused boundary between the Candeleros and Huincul formations is easily recognizable.

 The Candeleros Formation is almost 300 m thick in some sections.
 Overall, the formation represents a part of the ancient Kokorkom desert with braided river system, made up mostly of sandstones and conglomerates.
 There are also isolated sections that represent eolian (wind-blown) deposition, as well as siltstones deposited under swamp conditions.
 Paleosols (soil deposits) are common in some sections as well.
+The base of the formations age is correlated to the "Violaceous Sandstones" whose age is estimated at 98.6 ± 2.5 Ma.
+In 2010, Tunik and colleagues estimated the youngest maximum depositional age of the Candeleros Formation around 98.6 ± 2.5 Ma based on the youngest single grain from the underlying Rayoso Formation, supporting the proposed Cenomanian age.
+However, Ignacio J. Maniel and colleagues criticized the reliability of this dating method in 2026, since potential contamination or loss of lead isotopes can result in a dating over 10 million years younger than the actual maximum depositional age; the authors suggested that the Candeleros Formation is most certainly dated to the early Albian age, approximately 111.4 ± 1.1 Ma, using zircon U-Pb dating based on the youngest statistical population and maximum likelihood age of four samples (one tuff and three basal sandstones) from the Candeleros Formation and a single tuff sample from the overlying Huincul Formation, the latter of which was also dated to the Albian at approximately 106.2 ± 1.0 Ma.